Honoring David

 Daughters of Charity aim to improve the health of about 1,000 children, adolescents, and vulnerable people in Peru’s Awajún district by installing a water purification plant at the San Vicente de Paul – Awajun Educational Institution.
 The project will provide clean drinking water, reduce gastrointestinal diseases, promote hygiene, and raise awareness about water safety.
 Activities

-Care of Vulnerable Groups
+Education, Training, Health, and Care for Vulnerable Groups

 Daughters of Charity have been ministering in Egypt for more than 75 years, serving the sick, poor, elderly, lonely, and educating children of poor and marginalized communities.
 The goal of this project is three-fold.
 First, to provide an education for children, adult literacy classes, health monitoring, and women empowerment activities for a small Christian community

-Care of Vulnerable Groups Read More »
+Education, Training, Health, and Care for Vulnerable Groups Read More »

 In Taiwan, international students, migrant workers, undocumented laborers, and migrant fishermen are vulnerable groups often overlooked by existing systems.
 Daughters of Charity serve these individuals, providing food, emergency support, and emotional and spiritual support.
 The goal of this project is to provide medical support and care, food, winter clothing, and legal help to these marginalized

-Food + Medicine for Vulnerable Groups Read More »
+Food, Medical Support, and Other Necessities for Vulnerable Groups Read More »